vasudha-kulkarni/vasudha-kulkarni.github.io/pages/resources.md

 * [The Python Graph Gallery](https://python-graph-gallery.com/) - A collection of various types of graphs plotted using Python libraries.
 It also has a greate Python [color palette finder](https://python-graph-gallery.com/color-palette-finder/)!
 * [Pylustrator](https://pylustrator.readthedocs.io/en/latest/#) - It is a python-based software to prepare your figures for publication in a reproducible way.
 It offers an interactive interface to find the best way to present your data in a figure for publication.
 * [Friends don't let friends make bad graphs](https://github.com/cxli233/FriendsDontLetFriends) - DOs and DONTs to making good plots.
+* [Fireflies](https://ncase.me/fireflies/) by Nicky Case - An incredible interactive website to visualise the model describing firefly synchronisation

 #### Useful tools I've used in my research